webroo/dummy-json/README.md

 * `websafe` Generates a websafe color if true (optional, default is false)

-Generates a hexadecimal color value with leading hash symbol.
+Generates a random hexadecimal color value with leading hash symbol.

 ```js
 // Generates a hex color with leading hash symbol